SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

-Although the actual execution order of pattern-matching operations, and in particular the evaluation order of patterns in cases, is unspecified, pattern matching in a switch statement behaves as if the evaluation is performed in source order—that is, the order in which they appear in source code.
+Although the actual execution order of pattern-matching operations, and in particular the evaluation order of patterns in cases, is unspecified, pattern matching in a switch statement behaves as if the evaluation is performed in source order---that is, the order in which they appear in source code.
 As a result, if multiple cases contain patterns that evaluate to the same value, and thus can match the value of the control expression,